savvychawla/IndiaSuicide2020/README.md

 Click on a category such as gender, age bracket or cause to exapand that particular section.

 Click on the center circle to return to the upper category.

+## Methodology
+Analysed in Microsoft Excel, visualised using Plotly package for Python.